suzeeparker/FRDocs_dev01-suzee/Setup/fr0101_Setup-Developer-Workstation.md

 ----
 ### Congratulations!
 Your Developer Workstation is setup.

- After all installations on a new Windows 10 machine, 26GB was used on Drive C:.
+ After all installations on a new Windows 10 machine, 7 GB was added to Drive C:.

 ----
 <!-- ------------------------------------------------------------------------- -->